jaykang920/x2/concepts.md

 #### Cell

-A *cell* is a predefined common data structure shared among x2 processes that serves a single application domain.
+A *cell* is a language-neutrally predefined common data structure shared among x2 processes that serves a single application domain.
 As a composite data record, a cell contains one or more *properties* whose data types may be either primitive or composite (another cell).

+Follows the characteristics of x2 cells:

+##### Cell Characteristics

+###### Hierarchical

+x2 cells may be organized in hierarchical structure, which is usually expressed as class inheritance hierarchy in object-oriented languages.
+You can extract properties repeated across many cells into a common parent cell and let the child cells extend it.

+###### Self-descriptive

+An x2 cell is expected to describe itself (name-value pairs of properties) with a simple toString-like call.

+###### Fingerprinted

+Every cell instance has its own fingerprint that reflects its property assignment status.

 #### Event

 An *event* is just a special kind of cell that can travel across different flows.
 In order for a remote recipient to identify the events it receives, events carry their own type identifiers unique within a single application domain.
 Basically being a cell, an event may contain another cells, thus another events.

+Exchanging events should be the only way that cases/flows communicate each other.

 #### Fingerprint